xsf/xmpp.org/content/community/operators-rules.md

 For broader discussions related to the XMPP network and ecosystem, check out the [joinjabber.org community](https://joinjabber.org/about/community/).
 They have a range of channels across various relevant topics.

-A general off-topic chat can be found at [conversations-offtopic-reloaded@conference.trashserver.net](xmpp:conversations-offtopic-reloaded@conference.trashserver.net?join).
+For other topics, you may find chat rooms to your liking at [search.jabber.network](https://search.jabber.network).